-"Transfer of ownership" means transfer of ownership between a company from the Member State where the Intrastat declaration is submitted, and a company from other Member State.
+"Transfer of ownership" means transfer of ownership between a economic operator from the Member State where the Intrastat declaration is submitted, and a economic operator from other Member State.

 Transaction codes 4 and 5 are used if only operations don't involve a transfer of ownership - between a company from the Member State where the Intrastat declaration is submitted and a company from other Member State (if operations involve a transfer of ownership: see transaction code 1).